openstack-archive/stx-docs/doc/source/installation_guide/simplex.rst

    Is the current date and time correct?  [y/N]: y

-Accept all the default values immediately after ‘system date and time’, for System mode choose "simplex":
+For System mode choose "simplex":

 ::